 in the ingress gateway's configuration entry.
 These privileges authorize the token to route communications to other Connect services.

 If the Consul client agent on the gateway's node is not configured to use the default gRPC port, 8502, then the gateway's token

 must also provide

 agent:read for its node's name in order to discover the agent's gRPC port. gRPC is used to expose Envoy's xDS API to Envoy proxies.

 Configuration entries are global in scope.
 A configuration entry for a gateway name applies across all federated Consul datacenters.
-If terminating gateways in different Consul datacenters need to route to different sets of services within their datacenter then the terminating gateways must be registered with different names.
+If ingress gateways in different Consul datacenters need to route to different sets of services within their datacenter then the ingress gateways must be registered with different names.